hpc-io/pdc/docs/source/api.rst

 		* pdc: PDC class ID, returned from PDCInit
 	* Output:
 		* Local object ID
-	* Open a PDC ID created previously by name.
+	* Open a PDC ID created previously by name, if an object is just created or already opened, return the same obj_id.
+Each open requires a close.
 	* For developers: see pdc_obj.c.
 Need to communicate with servers for metadata of the object.

 * perr_t PDCobj_close(pdcid_t obj_id)